-The 43-year old author of The Complete Guide to Hunting, Butchering, and Cooking Wild Game volumes I and II and host of the television show “MeatEater” (you can see it on Netflix) has hunted game across Montana, Michigan and Alaska, among other places.
-His campfires have seared the meat of everything from bear and mountain lion to red stag and waterfowl.
+The 43-year-old author of The Complete Guide to Hunting, Butchering, and Cooking Wild Game volumes I and II and host of the television show “MeatEater” (you can see it on Netflix) has hunted game across Montana, Michigan and Alaska, among other places.
+His campfires have seared the meat of everything from bears and mountain lions to red stag and waterfowl.

-We asked Rinella to distill his adventures and his reading on Daniel Boone into seven fundamental guidelines.
+We asked Rinella to distill his adventures and his reading of Daniel Boone into seven fundamental guidelines.
 Read up, then set out.